We’re back with another Pride Edition of the Meet the Crew series. Next up, meet Dan Dunn, Chief Operating Officer and employee number four at Hydrow.

 My message is for the person who isn’t ready yet, who hasn’t yet found the joy of Pride: it gets better.
 The person who needs to hear this most is probably young, at home, and afraid that if they express themselves they’ll be out of friends, and maybe out of a home.
 I want to tell them that they should be safe, take care of themselves, and come out.
 Your friends are probably more supportive than you’d guess, and even if not, there’s a whole world of people who will love you and accept you exactly as you are.
 The Trevor Project is a great website for you to check out and gives resources and advice to those who need it.
 And I’m telling you, from experience, it gets better.

-When working out on Hydrow, who is your favorite Athlete?
+When working out on Hydrow, who is your favourite Athlete?

 I can’t answer this one, you’ll get me in trouble!